 Truck driver safety: 3 simple strategies to change safety perception

-In this article, we will try to understand how some of the more-problematic drivers perceive safety, how does it affect the overall compliance.
+In this article, we will try to understand how some of the more-problematic truck drivers perceive safety, how does it affect the overall compliance.
 We then look at how this mindset can be changed for the better.

 Let us begin with highlighting how truck drivers perceive safety.